Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Figure 5 shows the data format structure of the [=CMAF track=].
 In this format, media samples and media indexes are interleaved.
 The MovieFragmentBox [=moof=] box as specified in [[!ISOBMFF]] is used to signal the information to playback and decode properties of the samples stored in the [=mdat=] box.
-The CMAF Header contains the track specific information
+The CMAF header contains the track specific information
 and is referred to as a [=CMAF header=] in [[!MPEGCMAF]].
 The combination of  [=moof=] [=mdat=] can be referred
 as a [=CMAF fragment=] or [=CMAF chunk=]